Kovah/LinkAce-Website/content/docs/v1/setup/setup-with-docker.md

 The advanced setup is not that different from the simple setup, but may not be suitable for certain environments.
 Specifically, it uses different containers for the application running with PHP, and the web server.
 The docker-compose file also includes configuration for Redis, which increases performance.

+Docker images used in this setup are named `linkace/linkace:latest` or `linkace/linkace:0.0.42`.

 This setup is recommended when having full access to Docker, e.g. on a VPS or root server.